bizcoine/common-blockchain/README.md

 **Parameters**: Array of addresses, (optional) minimum block id

-Returns an array of transactions related to this Address (as an input or output), otionally filtered [by height] with a minimum block id.
+Returns an array of transactions related to this Address (as an input or output), optionally filtered [by height] with a minimum block id.
 A `blockId` field with the value `null` means that no `blockId` exists yet (unconfirmed).

 Subjective to the node.